Nebulaevo/Paon/documentation/ressources/routing.md

 ## Router

 The provided Router is an extended version of the [Wouter Router](https://github.com/molefrog/wouter), that have been modified to :
-- Preform delayed route transition (pre-loading the route and fething data before triggering the navigation)
+- Perform delayed route transition (pre-loading the route and fetching data before triggering the navigation)
 - Prevent duplicated history entries

 ### Router Props